Sebix12/WingBird/README.md

 The `out` directory is created when the project gets compiled.
 It holds all the generated HTML, CSS, JavaScript and PHP files.

+# How the compiler works
+The compiler in this project is pretty simple and straightforward.
+When you run `wb compile`, a file named `compile-frontend.bat` starts up in the `runtime` directory.

+That file loops through the batch files in the source folder and executes them.

 # Using the command line
 There is a file named `wb.bat` in the root directory of your project.
 You can use this file to compile or run your project.
 To change compiler or server settings/configurations, edit the configuration files in the `runtime` directory.